TmacMai/ARGF_multimodal_fusion/README.md

 Some of the codes are borrowed from https://github.com/Justin1904/Low-rank-Multimodal-Fusion.
 We thank very much for their sharing.

 The raw data are released in https://github.com/A2Zadeh/CMU-MultimodalSDK and  https://github.com/soujanyaporia/multimodal-sentiment-analysis.
 If you need to use these data, please cite their corresponding papers.
-For raw datasets, please download them from: https://github.com/soujanyaporia/multimodal-sentiment-analysis/tree/master/dataset (you need to create a 'dataset' folder and place the downloaded data in it.)
-We have placed the processed data in pickle format in the folder.
+For raw datasets, please download them from: https://github.com/soujanyaporia/multimodal-sentiment-analysis/tree/master/dataset (you need to place the downloaded data in the "dataset" folder).
+We have placed the processed data in pickle format in the main folder.

 To run the code: